GDevelopApp/GDevelop-documentation/docs/gdevelop5/objects/bitmap_text.md

 As characters are pre-rendered, the font color can also not be changed.
 GDevelop still allows you to change the tint applied to the rendered characters.

 If you generate a Bitmap Font with white characters, and if you use a blue tint, the object will be displayed with this blue color.
 If your Bitmap Font is grey, and the tint blue, the colours will be mixed with each other.

+## Reference

+All actions, conditions and expressions are listed in [the bitmap text object reference page](/gdevelop5/all-features/bitmap-text/reference/).